Constitution of Spain: History

 The constitutional history of Spain dates back to the Constitution of 1812.
 After the death of dictator Francisco Franco in 1975, a general election in 1977 convened the Constituent Cortes (the Spanish Parliament, in its capacity as a constitutional assembly) for the purpose of drafting and approving the constitution.

 A seven-member panel was selected among the elected members of the Cortes to work on a draft of the Constitution to be submitted to the body.
 These came to be known, as the media put it, as the padres de la Constitución or "fathers of the Constitution".
-These seven people were chosen to represent the wide (and often, deeply divided) political spectrum within the Spanish Parliament, while the leading role was given to then ruling party and now defunct Union of the Democratic Centre (UCD).
+The seven people were chosen to represent the wide (and often, deeply divided) political spectrum within the Spanish Parliament, while the leading role was given to then ruling party and now defunct Union of the Democratic Centre (UCD).